meyersj/geotweet/README.md

 This project contains command line utility to log tweets from the [Twitter Streaming API](https://dev.twitter.com/streaming/reference/post/statuses/filter) and load them into Amazon S3 Buckets.
-The log files in S3 are then used as input for Elastic MapReduce jobs.
+Also allows you to download Geofabrik OSM extracts, filter out POI nodes and load the data S3 Buckets.
-Also contains utility to download Geofabrik OSM extracts, filter out POI nodes and load into S3 Buckets.
+The OSM and Twitter log files in S3 are used as input for Elastic MapReduce jobs.

 ### Install